drocheam/optrace/docs/source/math/color.rst

 In our application the conversion is used to load digital images into the raytracer and propagate spectral wavelengths throughout the tracing geometry.
 Such an implementation would enable us a simple simulation of different light and lightning scenes.

 The conversion process is commonly referred to as *Spectral Upsampling*, *Spectral Rendering* or *Spectral Synthesis*.
-An implementation with real LED spectral curves is found in :footcite:`10.2312:sr.20221150`, while modelling sRGB reflectances is found in :footcite:`10.2312:sr.20191216`.
+An implementation with real LED spectral curves is found in :footcite:`10.2312:sr.20221150`, while modelling sRGB reflectances is found in :footcite:`10.2312:sr.20191216` or :footcite:`Burns_2018`.
 It is important to note that not all chromaticities inside the human vision and even the sRGB gamut can be modelled by valid reflectance spectra, since the reflectance range is bound to :math:`[0,~1]`.
 However, when choosing illuminant curves there is no such limitation.

 ..
-TODO auch eingehen auf http://scottburns.us/fast-rgb-to-spectrum-conversion-for-reflectances/
-..
-TODO nennen, dass wir mit den Reflektionsspektra auch Illuminanten erzeugen könnten über D65 Licht
-..
-TODO macht es einen Sinn, sich so auf die Farbwiedergabe zu fixieren wie die?
+TODO macht es einen Sinn, warum die sich so auf die Farbwiedergabe fixieren?
 Was machen die da überhaupt?
-..
-TODO benennen, warum wir eigene Spektren entwickeln (mehr Licht im sichtbaren Bereich, einfache mathematische Form, keine Zacken und Kanten wie bei D65)

 While the conversion of a spectral distribution to a color is well-defined, going backwards the conversion is not unique and simply reversible.
 Multiple spectral distributions can create the same color stimulus, an effect known as *metamerism*.
 In fact, there infinitely many distributions being perceived as the same color.